-Right mix of traits and abilities for pricing manager recruitment to look for
+The right mix of traits and abilities for pricing manager recruitment

 CV star power isn’t everything, you need the right mix of traits and abilities to get a pricing team performing well.
 And of course, the right team structure, tools, strategy and support from executive management.
 Culture is the no 1 factor here, you can get a great team, but if they’re set up for failure, they will fail in their mission to drive profitability for the business.